Neurofibromatosis

 By permission of the publisher.
 From Kotagal S, Bicknese A, Eswara M: Atlas of Clinical Neurology.
 Edited by RN Rosenberg.
 Philadelphia, Current Medicine, 2002.

 An optic glioma and Lisch nodules (iris hamartomas) occur in some patients.
-Optic gliomas are typically asymptomatic and do not require treatment unless they progressively increase in size.
+Optic gliomas are typically asymptomatic and do not require treatment unless they progressively increase in size, which can result in blurred vision or loss of peripheral vision, double vision, and pain (2).

 Patients with NF1 can also have changes in their arterial walls that may lead to Moyamoya syndrome (stenosis or occlusion of arteries in and around the circle of Willis with formation of small collateral arteries) or intracranial aneurysms.

-Some children have cognitive deficits, learning disorders, and slightly larger heads.
+Some children have cognitive deficits, learning disabilities, and macrocephaly.

 Neurofibromatosis (Lisch Nodules)